How To Make A Raised Flower Bed

 STEP 3 - Using a pointed shovel, trench around the outline of the flower bed to a depth of about 6", throwing dirt from trench into a pile at the center region of the flower bed.
 Then till or turn the area inside the flowerbed to a depth of 6 inches or so.

-STEP 4 - Then evenly disperse equal amounts of a light professional potting or planting mix and a soil conditioner or compost, such as mushroom compost or composted cow manure, over the tilled soil.
-Till and turn these amendments into the soil.
+STEP 4 - Then, evenly disperse equal amounts of a light professional potting mix and a soil conditioner or compost, such as mushroom compost or bagged top soil or potting soil, over the tilled soil.
+Till or turn these amendments into the soil.
 For larger beds, it might be necessary to bring in extra native top soil to raise your annual flower bed to a minimum height of 6" height at the center of the bed.
 You may also add other amendments to the mix, such as vermiculite, cottonseed meal, fish emulsion ect..
-The main thing you are trying to do is create a soil mixture that will be well-drained, but still hold moisture evenly.
+The main thing you are trying to do is create a soil mixture that will be somewhat light, well-drained, but still hold moisture evenly.

-STEP 5 - After thoroughly tilling or turning in the amendments, use a hard rake (garden rake) to for a mound that will be 6 inches or more in height at the center and gradually tapered to ground level at the perimeter of the flowerbed.
+STEP 5 - After thoroughly tilling or turning in the amendments, use a garden rake for larger beds or your hand or a small hand rake for smaller beds to form a mound that will be 4 to 6 inches or more in height at the center and gradually tapered to ground level at the perimeter of the flowerbed.
+The larger the flowerbed the higher the mound should be.
 I usually start by raking from the perimeter of the flowerbed inwards towards the center.
 A leaf rake or your hands can be used to put the finishing smooth touch on the mound.
 Now you are ready to plant.

 STEP 6 - Remove plants from containers and space them over the surface of the planting bed at a distance as suggested on the plant tag.
 I always start with a row around perimeter of bed and then stagger plants towards the inside of the perimeter row, and so on towards the center until the bed is full.